 The farmer has no idea how to get the clown back with their family, so he simply looks after them.
 When the little clown becomes sad, he goes out of his way to make their time together fun, by teaching the clown how to milk a cow, by doing tricks with his hat, by taking them on a picnic.

-The battle scene of this story is as subtle as the opposition.
-(If the opposition is subtle, the battle will be, too.)
+The big struggle scene of this story is as subtle as the opposition.
+(If the opposition is subtle, the big struggle will be, too.)

 WHAT DOES THE CHARACTER LEARN?